MatthijsKamstra/gen-scribus/README.md

 # gen-scribus

-POC generating a scribus file with Haxe
+POC: generating a [Scribus](https://www.scribus.net/) file via [Haxe](https://haxe.org/)

 ## Reason

-- Not possible to link to external text file (markdown)
+- Not possible to link (and update) to external text file (markdown)
 - Generate a quick and dirty document with text and image on a spread
-- automate some of the scribus features
+- Automate some of the scribus features
--
+- Not possible to use commandline to generate file
+- Not possible to update document (with external file and/or input)

 ## Goals: